 The events of season four culminate with a number of incidents at the Cinco de Quatro celebration, which takes place the day before Cinco de Mayo.
 Cinco de Mayo means "5th of May", however Cinco de Quatro translates to "5th of 4th" - instead of replacing the word for 5th, they replaced the word for May.

 The Bluth's lawyer, Bob Loblaw, may have been borrowed from a stage musical from 1981, by Winnipeg (Canada) musician Peter Jordan.
 The production was called Enoch Horne and the character's name was always pronounced as "Baw Blah Blah."

 The trivia items below may give away important plot points.

-The mysterious cooler containing incriminating evidence against the George Bluth Sr. featured in the episode "1-18 Missing Kitty" (among other episodes) has the name "H. Maddas" written across the side.
+The mysterious cooler containing incriminating evidence against George Bluth, Sr. featured in the episode "Arrested Development: Missing Kitty (2004)" (among other episodes) has the name "H. Maddas" written across the side.
 "H. Maddas" written backwards is "Saddam H."

-After Buster discovers that his biological father is not George but George's brother Oscar, he regularly calls Oscar his "uncle-father."
-This is a reference to Hamlet, Act II, Scene 2: "... my uncle-father and aunt-mother are deceived...
+After Buster discovers that his biological father is not George but George's brother, Oscar, he regularly calls Oscar his "uncle-father."
+This is a reference to Shakespeare's "Hamlet," Act II, Scene 2: "... my uncle-father and aunt-mother are deceived...
 I am but mad north-north-west: when the wind is southerly I know a hawk from a handsaw."